influxdata/docs-v2/content/v2.0/monitor-alert/checks/create.md

     - `info`
     - `ok`
 - Stores status in the `_level` column.

+## Check types
+There are two types of checks – a threshold check and a deadman check.

+#### Threshold check
+A threshold check assigns a status based on a value being above, below, inside, or outside of defined thresholds.

+#### Deadman check
+A deadman check assigns a status to data when a series or group doesn't report in a specified amount of time.

 ## Create a check in the InfluxDB UI
 1. Click **Monitoring & Alerting** in the sidebar in the InfluxDB UI.